Reform-to/api.reform.to/README.md

     li3 migrate up

+## Commands

+From the repository root, you can use the `Verifications` command to check and verify pledges.

+Show all pledgs:

+    li3 verifications show

+Verify a pledge using its ID:

+    li3 verifications verify --id=1

+Remove verification from a pledge:

+    li3 verifications unverify --id=1

+Check the verification letter that was sent:

+    li3 verifications letter --id=1

 ## Testing

 In order to do development and run the tests you must also set up a development